 Event Settings Description The description of the sensor that will be viewed in the Summary page and in the body of alert messages Threshold (for RJ45 sensors) The threshold value of the measured unit that will trigger an event Note: The trigger value can be a value that is considered a sensor's "normal" state, or its "alert" state.
 Threshold Type The type of variation from the threshold value that indicates a condition (greater than or less than) Trigger Status (for digital inputs) The condition of the sensor that indicates a triggered state (open or closed) Event Delay The amount of time the event must be triggered before an event is logged.
 This provides some protection against false alarms.
 The Event Delay value can be set for 0-999 seconds or minutes.
-When triggered, acknowledge the following event Selecting an event for this field gives the option to cancel notice of another separate event (acknowledge) when current event is triggered Group Settings Group#xx Assign the Event to any group 1 -8 (see also page 42) Event Notifications Notify Again Time Enter the amount of time in seconds, minutes, or hours (1-999) before an alert message will be repeated Notify on Return to Normal The user can also be notified when the Event has returned to a non-triggered state by selecting the " Notify when return to normal " box for an Event.
+When triggered, acknowledge the following event Selecting an event for this field gives the option to cancel notice of another separate event (acknowledge) when current event is triggered Group Settings Group#xx Assign the Event to any group 1 -8 (see also page 44) Event Notifications Notify Again Time Enter the amount of time in seconds, minutes, or hours (1-999) before an alert message will be repeated Notify on Return to Normal The user can also be notified when the Event has returned to a non-triggered state by selecting the " Notify when return to normal " box for an Event.
 Auto Acknowledge Place a checkmark in this box to have alert notifications in the summary page return to normal state automatically when an Event is no longer being triggered.
 Enable Syslog Alerts Place a checkmark in this box to have alert notifications sent via Syslog messages Enable SNMP traps Place a checkmark in this box to have alert notifications sent via SNMP traps (v2c) Enable Email Alerts Place a checkmark in this box to have alert notifications sent via Email Email Subject Enter the subject to be viewed when an email alert message is received Select IP Camera Associate an Event with an IP camera.
 Select an IP camera from the drop-down box.
 Attach IP Camera capture to email An image will be captured and sent with the alert message when an alert is sent via e-mail.
-IP cameras that are monitored by the ENVIROMUX (page 58) will be available for this purpose.
-Note: To be able to send IP camera captures as e-mail attachments, viewer security (in your camera's configuration) needs to be disabled.
-Consult your IP camera manual to see if this feature is present and for instructions on how to do this.
+IP cameras that are monitored by the ENVIROMUX (page 61) will be available for this purpose.
 Save image to USB Save the image captured by the IP camera to a connected USB Flash Drive Enable SMS Alerts Place a checkmark in this box to have alert notifications sent via SMS messages (requires a modem) Enable Siren Turn ON the siren when this event goes to alert (E-16D only) Enable Beacon Turn ON the beacon when this event goes to alert (E-16D only)